puneet-ekline/ekline-kubernetes-website/content/en/docs/reference/setup-tools/kubeadm/implementation-details.md

 #### API server

-The static Pod manifest for the API server is affected by the following parameters provided by the users:
+The static Pod manifest for the API server is influenced by the following parameters provided by the users

 - The `apiserver-advertise-address` and `apiserver-bind-port` to bind to; if not provided, those values default to the IP address of the default network interface on the machine and port 6443